-- (6) For rehabilitation projects only, DCA may consider evidence that the property is eligible for flood insurance and that such insurance will be in place if awarded funding from DCA in lieu of a CLOMA or CLOMR-F. - (vi) Additional requirements for HOME Projects and projects that have other HUD funded sources. - (1) The HOME and HUD Environmental Questionnaire must be included in the appendix of the Phase I Report. - (2) Where construction, including site improvements, and landscaping activities occupy or modify the floodplain/floodway, documentation for HOME Funding must include evidence that the eight-step Floodplain Management process has been followed as mandated by 24 C.F.R. § 55.20 (Executive Order 11988). - (3) Documentation from the Environmental Professional regarding direct and indirect impacts associated with constructing the project on or near a floodplain/floodway. - (4) Documentation from the Environmental Professional regarding proposed mitigation. - (5) Documentation from the Environmental Professional regarding the consideration of alternative locations for the development. - (6) HOME-funded projects may require flood insurance.
-Such insurance must be in the form required by the US Department of Housing and Urban Development. - 4.
-Noise.
+- (i) The HOME and HUD Environmental Questionnaire must be included in the appendix of the Phase I Report. - (ii) Where construction, including site improvements, and landscaping activities occupy or modify the Special Flood Hazard Area, documentation for HOME Funding must include evidence that the eight-step Floodplain Management process has been followed as mandated by 24 C.F.R. § 55.20 (Executive Order 11988). - (iii) Documentation from the Environmental Professional regarding direct and indirect impacts associated with constructing the project on or near a Special Flood Hazard Area. - (iv) Documentation from the Environmental Professional regarding the consideration of alternative locations for the development. - (v) HOME-funded projects may require flood insurance.
+Such insurance must be in the form required by the US Department of Housing and Urban Development.

+4. Noise.